Australian Christian Lobby: New campaign strategy

 Martyn Iles said, "It used to be that our ACL leaders doing the lobbying could do a great deal.
 But these days, that’s not so much the case.
 Politicians want to know what difference their decisions will make in the electorate.
 They want to know where the votes are and whether there are 'activated' people who are going to do something about the issue."
 Iles said he wants to transform ACL into a US-style conservative activist group that mimics the tactics of progressives, said the lobby group was using the election to test the effectiveness of its campaign.
 "The campaign itself is targeted, and the reason for that is we want to build ourselves into primarily a grassroots activist movement and, as we learn how to do that, we are running targeted campaigns to test what we are doing."

 During the 2019 Australian federal election, ACL supporters ran a campaign in which "Hundreds of thousands of leaflets, countless phone calls, and an extensive digital campaign went into seats like McMahon, Canning, Bass, Chisholm, Boothby and Petrie," according to Iles.

 Ancillary organisations

 ACL has established the Lachlan Macquarie Institute, as a training organisation for public policy influencers.

 ACL provided the seed-funding for, and works with, the Human Rights Law Alliance (HRLA).
 The HRLA focuses on what it says are freedoms neglected by the Australian Human Rights Commission, such as: 'freedom of speech, freedom of religion, freedom of conscience and freedom of association'.

-ACL has established the Centre for Human Dignity lead by Wendy Francis, which it describes as "an initiative" which is "against sexual exploitation".
+ACL has established the Centre for Human Dignity led by Wendy Francis, which it describes as "an initiative" which is "against sexual exploitation".